-Hard Rock’s GiG powered land-based and online sportsbooks launched in tandem, just days ahead of Super Bowl LIII.
+Hard Rock’s land-based and online sportsbooks launched in tandem, just days ahead of Super Bowl LIII.
 Clearly a placeholder, the retail book featured no real seating, no video walls, and no bar — three key components for any successful sports betting endeavor.
 What it did feature is the promise of a new permanent facility, one worthy of the iconic brand.

-That permanent book went live on April 1, 2019, and features 3,800 sq. ft of dedicated space, seating for 50, 60 TVs, and a full-service bar equipped with the casino bar mainstay: video poker.
+That permanent book went live on April 1, 2019, and now features 3,800 sq. ft. of dedicated space, seating for 50, 60 TVs, and a full-service bar equipped with the casino bar mainstay: video poker.
 It’s not an ideal set-up, as seating is limited and TVs line the wall (as opposed to a video wall), but it’s a massive step up from the temporary sportsbook.